geneweb/geneweb/README.md

 * Try to keep the same coding style as the existing one.
 * New code should not contain any trailing whitespace.
-* If a unit test can be written
 * Each pull request should have a single clear purpose.
 If it containes multiple unrelated changes, those changes should be split into separate pull requests.